openvinotoolkit/open_model_zoo/demos/face_detection_mtcnn_demo/python/README.md

                         recognized or not.
   -d "<device>", --device "<device>"
                         Optional.
-Specify the target device to infer on; CPU, GPU, FPGA, HDDL, MYRIAD or HETERO: is acceptable.
-The sample will look for a suitable plugin for device specified.
+Specify the target device to infer on; CPU, GPU, FPGA, HDDL, MYRIAD or HETERO is acceptable.
+The demo will look for a suitable plugin for device specified.
 Default value is CPU --loop                Optional.
 Enable reading the input in a loop.
   --no_show             Optional.
 Don't show output